Travelling solo in Shanghai was one of the most stressful experiences of my life.

 Then there are the scammers.

-The supposed businessman who has lost his wallet and briefcase and needs money to catch a taxi to his hotel, the young art students who want to excitedly show you their original paintings in a nearby exhibition, the beautiful girls who try to get you to play karaoke with them for the small price of £500…
+The businessman who has lost his wallet and briefcase and needs money to catch a taxi to his hotel, the young art students who want to show you their original paintings in a nearby exhibition, the beautiful girls who try to get you to play karaoke with them for the small price of £500…

 And then we have the Shanghai Tea Scam.

-After spending seven hours walking around Shanghai and finding nothing but perverted old men who wanted to grope me while I wasn’t looking, I was pleased to run into two friendly Chinese girls who were around the same age as me.
-They started by excitedly asking to have their photo taken with me, something which I had got used to very quickly since arriving in China.
+After spending several hours walking around Shanghai and finding nothing but hassle, I was pleased to run into two friendly Chinese girls who were around the same age as me.
+They began by excitedly asking to have their photo taken with me, something that I had got used to very quickly since arriving in China.